Age of Empires Online: PvP

 Player versus player, or PvP, is another aspect of the game.
 PvP in this game can be started in one of two ways: By using Sparta PvP to find a random match, or by using the arena in the capital city to play against a party member.
 Sparta PvP can be accessed by visiting the Sparta region in the world map.
 In Sparta PvP, there are two different types of PvP options.
 Standard PvP is the first option and allows the player to use star techs from their tech-tree as well as any gear and advisors that they have equipped in their capital city.
 This PvP option was first to be released.
 Champion mode PvP is the second Sparta PvP option.
 This is also sometimes known as ranked PvP while Standard PvP is known as unranked PvP.
 In this PvP option all gears, star techs and advisors are disabled and cannot be used to start the players off at an even footing.
 All gears equipped will provide the units with a cosmetic change but will not affect their stats like they would normally do in PvE missions.

 In Sparta PvP, the player starts off with a minimal amount of resources, a few villagers and their scout.
 Map selection is random and cannot be chosen by either players.
 Champion mode PvP results will also determine your TrueSkill ranking which is used to determine a player's rank globally as well as to help find the player a match and opponents for PvP.
 Currently, in Sparta PvP, there is an option for 1v1 PvP and 2v2 PvP.
 Rewards from Sparta PvP include experience points, empire points, gold and Sparta points which can be used in the stores in Sparta for chests, gear and consumables.

 PvP is also accessible through the Arena in the player's capital city.
 While identical to Sparta PvP in many ways, Arena PvP can differ in many ways.
 In Arena PvP, you can play against any human opponent in your party as well as choose the map and teams (if it is a 2v2 match) before starting the game.
 Arena PvP will not affect your Sparta PvP Trueskill ranking.
 Finally, arena PvP also does not provide any rewards to the winning player.
 The August 2012 update also added a new spectator mode option for Arena PvP and the October 2012 update made Arena PvP (Standard or Champion mode) free for all players.

 Civilizations

 Seven civilizations are available.
 Premium civilizations start at level 1 and are the Greeks, Egyptians, Celts and Romans.
 Pro civilizations start at level 20 and are the Persians, Babylonians and the Norse.
 Each civilization has technologies and units that are unique to them, so that no civilization possesses all the technologies or units possible within the game.

 The Indian civilization is also in development by Project Celeste.
-They will be another Pro civilization.
-Release is expected to be some time in 2022, though no date has been confirmed.